-[wp_ad_camp_2]Diarrhea in puppies is always a veterinary emergency.
-Your little Lab can easily dehydrate from diarrhea, and without fluid therapy, this may prove fatal.
+Consult your vet right away if your pup shows any of the above the signs.
+Diarrhea in puppies is always a veterinary emergency.
+Your little Lab can dehydrate rapidly from diarrhea, and without fluid therapy, this could prove fatal.

 Adult dogs can often fight the effects of roundworms, but that’s not the case with puppies and their immature immune systems.

 If you see spaghetti-like white worms in puppy poop, you’re looking at roundworms.